Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 **Arsenal**: Fairly easily done by crafting artifacts at a spire.
 You'll probably get this by accident too.

 **I Am The Law**: Talk to people that are squabbling in various areas.
-Pick a clear judgement.
+You can pick literally any judgement - in-fact the trigger seems to be before the judgement is made.
 Unsure how many it takes to get this, but this achievement is very easy and will likely be gotten by accident.

 **Perceptive**: Discover 25 Hidden Objects.
 This will happen by accident.

 #### First Run - Act 1 Achievements

 **Day of Swords**: This is a bit of a joke achievement.
-Save at some point in Act 1 and keep sleeping in the tent until the Act 1 timer runs out, which will cause a gave over screen.
+Save at some point in Act 1 and keep sleeping in either the tent at the Disfavoured or Scarlett Chorus map, until the Act 1 timer runs out, which will cause a gave over screen.
 Reload once you've gotten the achievement.

 #### First Run - Act 2 Achievements